pricardo03/azure-docs.es-es/articles/search/cognitive-search-quickstart-blob.md

 <!-- 1.
 You are almost done with this resource, but before you leave these pages, use a link on the left navigation pane to open the **Access Keys** page.
 In many tutorials, especially those that use the REST API, you will need a connection string to retrieve data from Blob storage.
 A connection string looks similar to the following example: `DefaultEndpointsProtocol=https;AccountName=<YOUR-ACCOUNT-NAME>;AccountKey=<YOUR-ACCOUNT-KEY>;EndpointSuffix=core.windows.net` -->

-Ahora ya está listo para continuar con el Asistente para la importación de datos.
+Ahora ya está preparado para continuar con el Asistente para la importación de datos.

 ## <a name="run-the-import-data-wizard"></a>Ejecutar el Asistente para la importación de datos